-(e) Personal Use of Company Aircraft
+(d) Personal Use of Company Aircraft

 The Company owns two aircraft which it uses for business purposes.
-On rare occasions, a Named Executive Officer's guest accompanies the executive on a business trip on the Company's aircraft as an additional passenger.
+On rare occasions, a Named Executive Officer's quest accompanies the executive on a business trip on the Company's aircraft as an additional passenger.
 Only the direct variable costs (i.e., costs the Company incurs solely as a result of the passenger being on the aircraft) are included in determining the aggregate incremental cost to the Company.
 When travel does not meet the IRS standard for business travel, the cost of the travel is imputed as income to the executive, which is the Company's practice to fully disclose.
 The Company does not reimburse the Named Executive Officers for taxes incurred as a result of the imputed income.

-In fiscal year 2014, Peter Nordstrom was accompanied by a family member on two business trips.
+In fiscal year 2015, Blake Nordstrom and Erik Nordstrom were each accompanied by a family member on two business trips and Peter Nordstrom was accompanied by a family member on one business trip.
 The costs reported are the total direct variable costs associated with the family member's travel which include the tax deduction the Company was not able to take as a result of the nondeductible portion of the aircraft operating costs.